Sinéad Desmond

 Sinéad Desmond (born 11 September 1974) is an Irish journalist and television presenter.

+Career

 Working in London for the majority of her career in print journalism, she was a writer and reporter for many major newspaper and magazine titles.
-In 2007 she became the longest serving female anchor of Ireland AM, Ireland's most popular morning television show on TV3.
-She became a much loved household name in the ten years she presented the show.
+In 2007 she became the longest serving female anchor of Ireland AM, a morning television show on TV3.
+She became a household name in the ten years she presented the show.
 In November 2017 she resigned due to a gender pay gap dispute.
 Desmond has not spoken about this publicly except to say the matter is now a legal one.
 Desmond has also worked as a columnist for several publications, including The Observer, Marie Claire, Vogue and Sun.

 Personal life

-Desmond is a fluent speaker in French, German and Italian.
+Desmond is a fluent speaker of French, German and Italian.

+Her agent is Noel Kelly, of NK Management.

 On 10 June 2008, she was rushed to hospital having suffered a brain haemorrhage on the set of Ireland AM.
 She made a full recovery and weeks later was released from hospital.

 In September 2009, after suffering altitude sickness, she was rescued by a helicopter on Mont Blanc.

 In 2014, she danced in the Breast Cancer Ireland's Strictly Against Breast Cancer Fundraiser.